How to Do a Loving-Kindness Meditation

 A healthy beach day can easily turn into a natural wellness treatment.
 Sand, for example, is perfect for exfoliation.
 Gently rubbing loose sand over your legs removes dead skin cells from your limbs, which gives you a glowing skin.

 Swimming in salt water opens up your pores, clearing impurities.
 Seawater also contains minerals like iodine and magnesium that improve your skin, even when you suffer from eczema or psoriasis.
 It’s like free thalassotherapy!
-What’s more, you can give yourself a quick mud mask to get rid off excess oils in your skin.
+What’s more, you could give yourself a quick mud mask to get rid off excess oils in your skin.

 What’s your best tip for a healthy beach day?